ErwVal/Hotel-Management-Website/README.md

 There are various things to try on the app.
 You can:

 * Filter the available rooms by selecting a location, dates, and the number of guests.
 * Once these fields are selected, you can make a reservation.
-This will create a new reservation on the database and prevent the room to be booked on those dates.
+This will create a new reservation on the database and prevent the same room to be booked on those dates.
 * You can also login as an administrator to make CRUD operations on the database.

 ## Future work